Starefossen/docker-github-pages/README.md

     tty: true
 ```

-Then start the container with `docker-compose run --rm -p 4000:4000 jekyll`.
+Then start the container with `docker-compose run --rm --service-ports jekyll`.

 ## Slow filesystem issues in Docker for Mac